 Royal Stafford was fortunate enough to have a visit from BBC Radio 4.
 Presenter Matthew Parris brought along historian and former Labour Party politician, Tristram Hunt to talk about Hunt’s new upcoming book, The Radical Potter.

 You will be able to listen to the interview during BBC Radio 4’s Great Lives series.
-Also, if you’re interested in learning more about Josiah Wedgewood, Tristram Hunt’s “The Radical Potter” will be released on September 2nd.
+Also, if you’re interested in learning more about Josiah Wedgwood, Tristram Hunt’s “The Radical Potter” will be released on September 2nd.